tuobangli/author_ber8/README.md

-This is the final version of the second part. https://youtu.be/U0NaWs9ZIgc?si=yT6vWhJ_yKa0MZlP
+This is the final version of the third part. https://youtu.be/U0NaWs9ZIgc?si=yT6vWhJ_yKa0MZlP

 not propagating the account